s20016/MugenVim/README.md

 # 1 USER : 1 NEOVIM

 This is my Neovim configuration for both Windows and Linux (Ubuntu).
-Since I barely understand my Linux class which is in Japanese, I am a self-taught student most of the time in school and at home.
+Since I barely understood my Linux class which is in Japanese, I am a self-taught student most of the time in school and at home.
 I used to operate nvim with my professor's configurations but after a while, I realized 2 things.
 One, nvim rocks!
 And two, how awesome it would be if I use nvim with my own configurations!

 I will try to make my configurations simple, documented and organized as much as I can.
 You can download or clone this repository but I do not recommend it!
 Configurations only makes sense if you are the one who created it.